CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 Code for reading the header can be found in [PointCloud3DModelTileContent.js](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Scene/PointCloud3DTileContent.js) in the Cesium implementation of 3D Tiles.

-## Feature table
+## Feature Table

 Contains per-tile and per-point values that define where and how to render points.
-More information is available in the [feature table specification](../FeatureTable/README.md).
+More information is available in the [Feature Table specification](../FeatureTable/README.md).

-The `pnts` feature table JSON schema is defined in [pnts.featureTable.schema.json](../../schema/pnts.featureTable.schema.json).
+The `pnts` Feature Table JSON schema is defined in [pnts.featureTable.schema.json](../../schema/pnts.featureTable.schema.json).

 ### Semantics

 #### Point semantics

 These semantics map to an array of feature values that define each point.
 The length of these arrays must be the same for all semantics and is equal to the number of points.
-The value for each point semantic must be a reference to the feature table binary body; they cannot be embedded in the feature table JSON header.
+The value for each point semantic must be a reference to the Feature Table binary body; they cannot be embedded in the Feature Table JSON header.

 If a semantic has a dependency on another semantic, that semantic must be defined.
 If both `POSITION` and `POSITION_QUANTIZED` are defined for a point, the higher precision `POSITION` will be used.